dotnet/docs/docs/visual-basic/language-reference/error-messages/object-variable-or-with-block-variable-not-set.md

 ---
-title: "Object variable or With block variable not set | Microsoft Docs"
+title: "Object variable or With block variable not set"

 ms.date: "2015-07-20"
 ms.prod: .net